Deeding Property to an LLC

 Introduction

 A primary purpose of an LLC, whether a traditional LLC or a series company, is to provide protection from personal liability for its members.
-For this reason, any property that could potentially generate a lawsuit or other liability, especially investment and rental property, should be held in the name of an LLC-not in a personal name and preferably not reflecting personal information such as the homestead address.
+For this reason, investment real estate that could potentially generate a lawsuit should be held in the name of an LLC—not in a personal name and preferably not reflecting personal information such as the homestead address.

-The power of a series to hold title to property is expressly granted by the Business Organizations Code (the “BOC”) in Section 101.605(3).
-When deeding property into a series, the deed should specifically reflect which series the property is going into—for example, “ABC LLC—Series A.” Failure to do this will result in the property being acquired as an asset of the company at large, thereby losing series insulation and protection.
+The power of a series to hold title to real property is expressly granted by the Business Organizations Code Section 101.605(3).
+When deeding property into a series, the deed should specifically reflect which series the property is going into.

-What happens if Alamo is a series company but no series is indicated on the deed-i.e., the conveyance is into “Alamo Investments LLC” with no mention of a series?
+Example: what happens if Alamo is a series company but no series is indicated on the deed—i.e., the conveyance is into “Alamo Investments LLC” with no mention of a series?
 In that case, the property is conveyed into the company at large and not into an individual series of Alamo.
 Series LLCs can own property both ways.
-Of course, transferring property into the company at large defeats the purpose of having a series LLC in the first place, so this usually indicates that an error has been made.

 Accordingly, many banks and other lenders have applied the most conservative interpretation of the BOC and require that the series LLC at large (no series designation) be shown as borrower on the note and deed of trust and as grantee on the warranty deed.
 For investors wishing to hold assets in individual series, this is only a temporary obstacle, since post-closing the asset can then be deeded into its intended series—generally without any due-on-sale-based objection from the bank.